acyildirim/MarsRover/README.md

+**Run**

+Firstly change the direction to below direction.

+  -cd MarsRover

+  - ..\MarsRover\MarsRover>

+Then run the following command on CLI

+  - dotnet run

 # MarsRover

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is